ullltimate/rsschool-cv/cv.md

 ***

 5. Basic level of English
-6. Higher education in the specialty: software engineering
+6. Higher education in the specialty: software engineering.